PacktPublishing/Clean-Code-in-Python-Second-Edition/book/src/README.rst

 Setup
 =====
-Corrections for typos and other mistakes, and improvements like refactoring code.
+Corrections for typos and other mistakes, and improvements like refactoring code is in the below file.

-* `errata.md <./.book/.src/errata.md>`
+* :errata.md: `./.book/.src/errata.md`

 Chapters Index